Michael Dell

-Michael Saul Dell (born February 23, 1965) is an American businessman and investor.
-He is the founder, chairman, and CEO of Dell Technologies, one of the world's largest technology infrastructure companies.
+Michael Saul Dell (born February 23, 1965) is an American billionaire businessman and investor.
+He is the founder, chairman, and CEO of Dell Technologies, one of the world's largest technology infrastructure companies, of which he owns a 40% stake in 2026.

-As of 2025, according to the Bloomberg Billionaires Index, he is the 10th-richest person in the world with a net worth of US$151 billion.
-As of October 2023, according to Forbes, approximately $50 billion of his net worth was derived from his 50% stake in Dell and 40% stake in VMware, with the rest being held by his family office DFO Management.
+In May 2026, he became a minority owner of the Las Vegas Raiders.
+That September, the Bloomberg Billionaires Index lists him as the 5th wealthiest person in the world, with a net worth of about $US245 billion, while Forbes estimates his net worth at $258.4 billion.

+As of October 2023, according to Forbes, his net worth was derived from his 50% stake in Dell and 40% stake in VMware, with the rest being held by his family office DFO Management.
 In January 2013, it was announced that he had bid to take Dell Inc. private for $24.4 billion in the biggest management buyout since the Great Recession.
 Dell Inc. officially went private in October 2013.
-The company once again went public in December 2018.
+The company went public again in December 2018.

 Early life and education

 Dell was born in 1965 in Houston to a Jewish family.
-His parents were Lorraine Charlotte (née Langfan), a stockbroker, and Alexander Dell, an orthodontist.
+His parents were Alexander Dell, an orthodontist, and Lorraine Charlotte (née Langfan), a stockbroker.
 Michael attended Herod Elementary School in Houston.
 In a bid to enter business early, he applied to take a high school equivalency exam at age eight.
 In his early teens, he invested his earnings from part-time jobs in stocks and precious metals.

 Dell attended Memorial High School in Houston, selling subscriptions to the Houston Post in the summer.
 Dell's parents wanted him to be a doctor and in order to please them, he took up pre-med at the University of Texas in 1983.
 Dell continued learning to target specific populations for newspaper subscriptions rather than just making cold calls.
 He discovered that people who were most likely to get a subscription were newlyweds and people moving to a new home.
 After collecting the contact information of this population from public records, he sent direct mail appeals and earned $18,000 in one year.
 He hired several employees, and after earning a gross profit of nearly $200,000 in his first year of business, Dell dropped out of the University of Texas at age 19.